aadhar54/good-comics/README.md

-# Fun Animal : An Emojie Story 🦧
+# Good Comics in Comedy Genres : Yes , comedy has genres ...

 This is a website made with ❤️ and React JS .
 The concept of functional components , react hooks and useState has been implemented here .
 This provides the list of top 4 Indian comedians in different genres of Comedy .